Particular/NServiceBus.AmazonSQS/README.md

 It is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to build, monitor, and debug distributed systems.

-# Documentation

-See the [Amazon SQS Transport documentation](https://docs.particular.net/transports/sqs/) for more details on how to use it.
+See the [Amazon SQS Transport documentation](https://docs.particular.net/transports/sqs/) to learn more.

 ## Running tests locally